bibleio/godly-code-of-conduct/CODE_OF_CONDUCT.md

 This code of conduct is meant to be used within Christian communities.

-The Godly Code of Conduct (version 1.0.0) is a free no-attribution code of conduct that you may use for your projects.
-Just copy and paste this file into your repository, and make sure to replace certain info so it's specific to your community.
-Keeping attribution is appreciated though.
-Made by [Bibleio](https://github.com/bibleio).
+The Godly Code of Conduct (version 1.0.1) is a general & free code of conduct that you may use for your projects.
+Just copy and paste this file into your repository, and make sure to replace contact info or anything else you'd like so it's specific to your community.
+Source: [github.com/bibleio/godly-code-of-conduct](https://github.com/bibleio/godly-code-of-conduct)